- Federal Center of Brain Research and Neurotechnologies, Russia

 This presentation will focus on the notion that several distinctive sub-groups of PVD exists, such that the anatomic location of provoked vestibular pain hypersensitivity and it’s associated with specific features represent different etiological mechanisms in PVD.
 Data abstained from large sample of PVD patients will be presented to address whether in part of the women, vestibular pain location (circumferential or posterior vestibule alone) and the existence of vulvar allodynia/hyperalgesia and/or general pain-hypersensitivity represent neuropathic changes.
 Pain response to experimental stimulation (Q-tip and pressure stimuli) and self-reported pain measures (tampon insertion and penetrative intercourse) will serve to reveal whether vestibular neuroproliferation result painful intercourse.
 The possibility that congenital or acquired neuronal sensory alteration will be discussed form embryologically perspective in which the endodermal neuroproliferation associated with local and systemic pain sensitivity.
 This presentation will also highlight whether psychosocial features, sexual functioning and cognitive factors such as pain catastrophizing involved in the manifestation of vulvar pain experience.
 Identifying sub-groups of PVD based on the mucosal and neuropathic changes may allow better understanding about pain variability in women who suffer from chronic pelvic pain and promote individualized management.

-Michal Granot, RN, PhD, is an associate professor at the Faculty of Social Welfare & Health Sciences, Department of Nursing, the University of Haifa, Israel.
+Dr. Michal Granot is an associate professor at the Faculty of Social Welfare & Health Sciences, Department of Nursing, the University of Haifa, Israel.
 Her clinical background has shaped her research activity that focuses mainly on psychophysical assessment of pain modulation processing.
 As part of a multi-disciplinary team at the Laboratory of Clinical neurophysiology at the Technion and Rambam Medical Campus she investigates psychological, neurophysiological and cognitive features that affect pain perception and modulation in acute and chronic pain conditions, with special emphasis on pain disorders among women, such as chronic pelvic pain.
-Prof. Granot has been a co-Principal investigator in several research projects that focused on pain variability and the mechanisms that are involved in the transition from acute to chronic pain, using lab tests of pain induced by experimental stimulations combined with pain related personality questionnaires.
+She has been a co-Principal investigator in several research projects that focused on pain variability and the mechanisms that are involved in the transition from acute to chronic pain, using lab tests of pain induced by experimental stimulations combined with pain related personality questionnaires.

 - Medical University of Varna, Bulgaria